-[†] Includes Underwriters' discount, rating agency fees, trustee fees, trustee counsel fees, climate bond certification fees, printing costs, Bond and Disclosure Counsel and Municipal Advisor fees and expenses, and other miscellaneous expenses.
-For details regarding the Underwriters' discount, see "UNDERWRITING."

-[‡] To be applied to pay debt service on the 2022 Bonds through August 1, 2022, including the debt service in full on the 2022D-2 Bonds at maturity on June 15, 2022.
+[†] Includes Underwriters' discount, rating agency fees, trustee fees, trustee counsel fees, escrow agent fees, verification agent fees, climate bond certification fees, printing costs, Bond and Disclosure Counsel and Municipal Advisor fees and expenses, and other miscellaneous expenses.
+For details regarding the Underwriters' discount, see "UNDERWRITING." [‡] To be applied to pay debt service on the 2022D-2 Bonds at maturity on June 1, 2022, and all or a portion of interest due on the 2022D-